Best Proportions For Interior Trim – Why You’re Confused

 correct proportions for interior mouldings - wainscoting from Dykes Lumber

-These are the mouldings we used for our wainscoting applied wall trim.
+We used these moldings for our wainscoting applied wall trim in our old townhome in New York.
 I loved those too!

-The questions is… How can we figure out the proportions?
-Well, in this case, I’ve done so many eight-foot ceilings, I pretty much know.
-But, I’m going to attempt to make it more scientific.
+The question is… How can we figure out the proportions?
+Well, in this case, I’ve done so many eight-foot ceilings I pretty much know.
+Okay, I’m going to attempt to make it more scientific.

 Here’s what I’ve done to find the correct proportions for interior trim for an eight-foot ceiling.